bereck-work/TokenDetectionAPI/Readme.md

 # Tesseract
-Tesseract is an open source and powerful OCR library developed by **Google** that is used to process images and extract text from them.
+Tesseract is an open source and powerful OCR engine developed by **Google** that is used to process images and extract text from them.

 Installation of Tesseract is pretty easy on linux, you can install it by running the following command: